Skip to content

 When rulesync install runs and sources is configured:

-.rulesync/skills/(not in.curated/) take precedence; a remote skill with the same name is skipped. - First-declared source wins — If two sources provide a skill with the same name, the one declared first in the
+• First-declared source wins — If two sources provide an artifact with the same name, the one declared first in the sources array is used.

 Install Modes